 Dresden himself, despite being best friends with another sword-bearer, and having had open discussions with Archangels, doesn't consider himself a "Believer", either.
 This is less a lack or weak belief, but more of a difference of opinion about a certain Deity's Modus Operandi.

-Despite being a Nay Theist himself, Dresden finds Sanya's agnostic views extremely amusing when he first hears them.
+Despite being a Nay-Theist himself, Dresden finds Sanya's agnostic views extremely amusing when he first hears them.
 He is quick to point out all the supernatural things Sanya deals with on a regular basis, and ask if a Knight of the Cross is even allowed to be an agnostic.

-The Mi-Go, H. P. Lovecraft's Fungi from Yuggoth, appear to be an entire race of these, at least according to some Cthulhu Mythos materials.
+The Mi-Go, H. P. Lovecraft's Fungi from Yuggoth, appear to be a race of these, at least according to some Cthulhu Mythos materials.
 Though they live in a world overflowing with monstrous, supernatural beings with horrific powers, rather than worshiping them as gods like most mortals aware of their existence, they plan to use their science to either control or destroy these entities.
 In contrast to the hopelessness that surrounds any human confrontation with the Mythos' various horrifying creatures, you get the feeling that the Mi-Go might just have some chance of pulling it off, probably because, unlike humans, their science is not inhibited by old-fashioned limitations like ethics.
 When you think about it, they may just be the scariest damn things in the entire Mythos.

 Alternatively, they may just have Outgrown Such Silly Superstitions.
 After all, many if not all of the 'supernatural' entities of Lovecraft's creation are themselves 'only' alien lifeforms that humans — and insane cultists in particular — simply easily mistake for gods or demons.